Apply to Stay

 Recovery Based Independent Living

-- Pay rent ($575–$750/month, includes Wi-Fi, utilities, and laundry)
+- Pay rent (includes Wi-Fi, utilities, laundry, and access to on-site resources)

 - Meet monthly with a case manager

-- Participate in at least one community-building event per month
+- Participate in community-building events monthly

 In 2024, 100% of Beacon graduates secured employment, transitioned into permanent housing, obtained health insurance, and built at least $600 in savings.
 Even more inspiring—85% in our gradaute program have not relapsed or returned to prison.